 We stopped in La Bolée de Cidre to warm up and get a galette and crêpes.
 I usually research places to eat ahead of time, save choices in my google maps, and even sometimes make a reservation (I had my heart set on Crêperie Le Moulin du Diable, but they were closed for the holiday).

 What I ended up loving about popping into La Bolée de Cidre was that we just walked by, saw the sign for galettes and walked in.
 Sometimes it’s easy to overthink a trip and I’m so glad this spot just worked out without all the hassle.
 The atmosphere was cozy, the galette was delicious, the price was decent and the service was friendly.
 What more can you ask for?

 PUR was also a cute spot to drop in for a coffee and pastry in the morning.

-It seems like every inch of the city is decorated and there’s no such thing as, “Going overboard on the decorations.”
+It seems like every inch of the city is decorated and there’s no such thing as, “Going overboard.”
 Even the butcher shop adds to the holiday cheer.

 We loved taking a leisurely walk along the path by the river.
 The houses and restaurants along the river are part of what make Strasbourg so unique.
 Just a few examples…

 You should make your way over to the Protection des Mineurs building in Strasbourg.
 I’ve seen photos of it in spring and you can barely see the walkway through the blooming wisteria.